kvabakoma/kvabakoma/README.md

 - 👋 Hi, I’m @kvabakoma

-This is Nikola Georgiev's GitHub account.
-I'm a positive IT guy, interested in gaming, educational software and open source..
+This is Nikola Georgiev's main GitHub account.
+It is occasionally used by Kvaba Interactive employees as well.

+I'm an IT guy interested in game dev, educational software and open source projects.
+I'm the ex-founder of [Kvaba Interactive](https://kvaba.com), currently looking for new opportunities.

 If you'd like to reach me:
 [nikola@kvaba.com](mailto:nikola@kvaba.com)